yoctoproject/poky/documentation/ref-manual/ref-system-requirements.rst

 -  OpenSUSE Leap 15.1

 .. note::

-   While the Yocto Project Team attempts to ensure all Yocto Project releases are one hundred percent compatible with each officially supported Linux distribution, instances might exist where you encounter a problem while using the Yocto Project on a specific distribution.
+   -  While the Yocto Project Team attempts to ensure all Yocto Project releases are one hundred percent compatible with each officially supported Linux distribution, instances might exist where you encounter a problem while using the Yocto Project on a specific distribution.

+   -  Yocto Project releases are tested against the stable Linux distributions in the above list.
+The Yocto Project should work on other distributions but validation is not performed against them.

+   -  In particular, the Yocto Project does not support and currently has no plans to support rolling-releases or development distributions due to their constantly changing nature.
+We welcome patches and bug reports, but keep in mind that our priority is on the supported platforms listed below.

+   -  You may use Windows Subsystem For Linux v2 to set up a build host using Windows 10, but validation is not performed against build hosts using WSLv2.

+   -  The Yocto Project is not compatible with WSLv1, it is compatible but not officially supported nor validated with WSLv2, if you still decide to use WSL please upgrade to WSLv2.

+   -  If you encounter problems, please go to `Yocto Project Bugzilla <&YOCTO_BUGZILLA_URL;>`__ and submit a bug.
+We are interested in hearing about your experience.
+For information on how to submit a bug, see the Yocto Project :yocto_wiki:`Bugzilla wiki page </wiki/Bugzilla_Configuration_and_Bug_Tracking>` and the "`Submitting a Defect Against the Yocto Project <&YOCTO_DOCS_DEV_URL;#submitting-a-defect-against-the-yocto-project>`__" section in the Yocto Project Development Tasks Manual.

 Required Packages for the Build Host
 ====================================